 An AI agent doesn't just talk.
 It acts.

 AI agents combine large language models (the brain) with tool access (the hands).
-They can browse the web, send emails, update databases, write code, schedule meetings, manage files, control browsers, and chain multiple steps together without you babysitting each one.
+They browse the web, send emails, update databases, write code, schedule meetings, manage files, control browsers, and chain multiple steps together.
+Without you babysitting each one.

 The key difference: autonomy.